Withdrawl Management & Treatment Services

 Withdrawal Management Services

 Holmes House is a non-medical facility.
-Medications to assist withdrawal are to be prescribed by the client's doctors, and dispensing will be monitored by Holmes House staff.
-Our close proximity to the Norfolk General Hospital Emergency Department allows quick access to those in severe distress.
+Medications to assist withdrawal are to be prescribed by the client's doctor, and dispensing will be monitored by Holmes House staff.
+Our close proximity to Norfolk General Hospital Emergency Department allows quick access to those in severe distress.

 Individuals who are being tapered from prescription medication by their doctor are encouraged to utilize Holmes House services for support.

-Holmes House provides an open-ended, 21-day, structured program designed to involve clients in their recovery.
+Holmes House provides a 21-day, structured program designed to involve clients in their recovery.
 Residential beds are available to those in need.
 Those within commuting distance may attend from their residence daily throughout the 3 week program providing they have a safe environment that is conducive to recovery.

 Counselling is provided in both individual and group settings.
 The primary focus areas are: